 It's the oldest strategy there is.

-Well, you know, look, I I've I've chronicled this historically over the course of my career, and that is it's pretty predictable every two and four years, every election cycle, Republicans are racist, sexist.
+Well, you know, look, I've chronicled this historically over the course of my career, and that is it's pretty predictable.

-And the FBI now is being told by Democrats, well, it's got to be wide in scope, and it's got to go on for as long as need be, which is the opposite of the so-called agreement between uh Senator Coons and Senator of Snowflake last week.
+And the FBI now is being told by Democrats, well, it's got to be wide in scope, and it's got to go on for as long as need be, which is the opposite of the so-called agreement between Senator Coons and Senator of Snowflake last week.

 Exactly.

-I mean, Republicans, bless their hearts, are so literal that they fall for this stuff every single time, and they feel that they have to debate the details of this or that case when actually there's nothing to do with the details with justice itself.
+And they feel that they have to debate the details of this or that case when actually there's nothing to do with the details or with justice itself.

 This is a tactic designed to hold on to power.